- Townsville: February, July

 For all students undertaking the Bachelor of Education (Early Childhood Education) (including those undertaking the program online), mandatory participation in a 5-day intensive Professional Orientation Program on campus in the final year of the course is a requirement to complete this degree.
-This program may be undertaken at either the Cairns or Townsville Campus.
+This program may be undertaken at either the JCU Cairns or JCU Townsville Campus.

 Students must complete a minimum of 41 days of professional experience in Australia.
 Students who do not meet this requirement will exit with the Bachelor of Early Childhood Education.

 Course learning outcomes